edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

     }
     ```
 * Pseudo elements
     * Pseudo-elements are added to selectors but instead of describing a special state, they allow you to style certain parts of a document.
-For example, the ::first-line pseudo-element targets only  the first line of an element specified by the selector
     [source](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements){:target="_blank"}
     * Uses double colons like `element::after`
     * [full list of pseudo classes here](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements){:target="_blank"}
 * Inserting cosmetic content using the `content` property
     * Content property is an inline element by default, but you can make it block using css